-You're to the last letter in "P.A.S.S."...
+You're to the last letter in "PASS"...
 "Supervision."
-You've just gone through the manual, and you've seen what's involved.
+You've just gone through Division 1 of this manual, and you've seen what's involved.
 That puts you in a good position to be confident about what you know.
 So now it's time to use your knowledge and supervise others who ride your ATV.